lrcouto/42_cpp/README.md

   **July 24th 2022** - Finished CPP08.
 That's it, I'm done.
 I'm free.
 For the next 24-ish hours at least until I have to start Containers.

   **March 14th 2022** - Well well well, if it isn't 42France realizing that ft_containers kinda sucks.
 Starting CPP09 after freestyling the last stretch of the common core and getting ft_transcendence done before finishing the rest.

+    **March 18th 2022** - Ex00 done I think.
+The actual usage of the container is easy.
+The most time-consuming part is parsing and validating dates without access to regex or the boost library.